No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/symbols-terminologies.md

 h: Differential Morphism(Man → Woman)
 ```

-非可逆射原則
+non-invertibility prinicple
 f: A → B | Δ− where A and B are not void

 light → black | ￢light ⇒ true
 black → white | ￢light ⇒ false
-blackは光が無くても黒であり、白にはならない

-以下はtrue
+This is true:
 black → white | color ⇒ true

 # CTL (Conceptual Topology Language)

 ~ : Global Homeomorphism
-A ~ B 存在論的自然同型 (≃, quasi-iso)
+A ~ B (≃, quasi-iso)

 ≈ : Local Continuity / Local Homeomorphism
-f: A ≅ B (局所isomorphism / homeomorphism)
+f: A ≅ B (Local isomorphism / homeomorphism)

 ≅: isomorphic
 id_A ≈ f